StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 ## Using tagger.py from the command line
 1. Start the CoreNLP server with one of the startup scripts: `./NLP/stanford_edu/start_server.[bat|sh]`.
 2. Open another terminal instance.
-3. From the `./tomes_tagger` directory do: `py -3 tagger.py -h` to see an example command.
+3. From the `./tomes_tagger` directory do: `python3 tagger.py -h` to see an example command.
 4. Run the example command.

 -----
-*[1] Depending on your system configuration, you might need to specify "python3", etc. instead of "py -3" from the command line.
+*[1] Depending on your system configuration, you might need to specify "py -3", etc. instead of "python3" from the command line.
 Similar differences might apply for PIP.*